 7. Waste the time of employees

-A common complaint of employees is that the performance management methodology used to deliver end of year ratings, is often incredibly inconsistent and difficult to comprehend.
-Some people end the year with exceptional performance ratings, even though they are hardly ever in the office and you can set your watch by them as they are out of the door every evening at 5.29pm on the dot.
-Others (stupid expats with no life) work long hours and are flexible and yet get a lower rating.
+A common complaint of employees is that the performance management methodology used to deliver end-of-year ratings is often incredibly inconsistent and difficult to comprehend.
+Some people end the year with exceptional performance ratings, even though they are hardly ever in the office, and you can set your watch by them as they are out of the door every evening at 5.29 pm on the dot.
+Others (stupid expats with no life) work long hours and are flexible yet get a lower rating.

 To succeed in HR in the Netherlands

 - Keep your empathy for dogs that get shot by the police but not for employees of your organisation

 - Only have lunch with other people from HR

 If you do all of the above, you’ll be hiding under your desk to avoid employee complaints in no time.

 Remember that the Netherlands is the most tolerant society that ever lived and if you disagree with this, go back to the country of your forefathers, even if they are Dutch.